real2two/real2two/README.md

 ## 📌 My current projects.

 I'm working on a web-based game called Hidodie!
-This would be my *very first video game* and I plan on releasing a demo during [undetermined date].
-This project's frontend repository will likely become open source in the near future.
+This would be my *very first video game* and I plan on releasing a demo during Summer 2022.
+This project's repositories will hopefully become open source in the near future.

 Also, I'm working on a Discord bot management panel.